RoyCurtis/WorldBorder-Forge/README.md

 * [Unreliable handling of teleport events](https://github.com/Gamealition/WorldBorder-Forge/issues/1)
 * Unreliable handling of unloaded dimensions
 * Uses "DIM##" instead of friendly names for dimensions
-* Missing support for portal redirection
+* No support for portal redirection
 * Incomplete/untested API
 * Single-threaded design; no concurrency-safe collections or patterns are used
 * Periodic tasks (border check, fill, trim) use tick handlers instead of timers